fiskaltrust/release-notes/portal/portal-sprint-92.md

 ![footer](images/sprint-92/footer.png)
 ## Next steps
 In the next sprints we will continue to improve the usability and user experience in the portal to make sure that it is easy to use.
-Additionally, we will Extend CashBoxes to have a status feature in order to aware user if the configuration has changed and needs to be rebuilt.
+Additionally, we will Extend CashBoxes to have a status feature in order to inform user if the configuration has changed and needs to be rebuilt.

 ## Feedback
 We would love to hear what you think about these features.
 To get in touch, please reach out to info@fiskaltrust.at.